Welcome to today's edition of the Rush 24-7 podcast.

 They don't have any question about that.

-They know that their voices might be ignored now and then, but they know their voices are heard.
+They know their voices might be ignored now and then, but they know their voices are heard.

-But let's get to the bottom of you guys don't care about the people.
+You guys don't care about the people.

 We'd like to provide a vehicle and a channel for the millions of Americans who today.